-I read about a Cambodian victim of Pol Pot's genocide who went blind because she cried everyday for five years after being separated from her family.
+I once read about a Cambodian victim of Pol Pot's genocide who went blind because she cried everyday for five years after being separated from her family.

 Eighty percent of my mind is always at work.
 When I'm hanging out with friends, or catching up with family, only 20 percent of me is really with them.
 Perhaps, even less.
 I have mastered a trick to make me seem engaged in conversation — I nod, catch the last phrase they say, then make them expound that last phrase.
 This could go on for a while.